 February 26, 2018

-A doe and two yearlings grazing under the big spruce
+A doe and her yearlings grazing under the big spruce

 after two nights sleeping under our tallest pine.

 Monday, the last in February,